Mehdi0Mirzaei/Python-Convert-List-to-List-of-dictionaries/README.md

-# Python-Convert-List-to-List-of-dictionaries
+### Python-Convert-List-to-List-of-dictionaries
-This is a challenge question.
+## This is a challenge question.
+# Python – Convert List to List of dictionaries.